Last updated 04-Oct-2023

 For information on which versions are on specific models and years, see our Trending Tesla releases and statistics for more information.

 Select the Release Family (which will include all sub versions) or enter the search term.
 You can also search for a version by entering its full number.
-If you wish to search for a country, use the 2 letter international code e.g. GB for Great Britain, US for United States or AU for Australia.
-From 2023 our results are based on the release notes actually seen in cars and countries, it is possible we don't have a suitable match in your country although we current monitor cars in approx 50 counties.
+If you wish to filter by country, use the 2 letter international code e.g. GB for Great Britain, US for United States or AU for Australia.
+Our results are now based on the release notes actually seen in cars and countries, it is possible we don't have a suitable match in your country although we current monitor cars in approx 50 counties, in which case look at the wider release notes for nearby countries.

 Rear climate controls can now be set to Auto.
 Tap on the climate icon > Auto on the rear screen, or Rear > Auto on the center display climate popup.
 When Auto mode is enabled, the fan speeds will adjust automatically in order to reach the desired temperature.